PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   index.
 All six production occurrences retain the exact order transpose-Mean, Mean/Mul/Add/Conv, optional LayerNorm, terminal Mean, SE conv, SE FC, and optional Conv attention.
-- Each repeated shape-convergence block now builds one `ModelIRGraphIndex`.
+- Each repeated shape-convergence block uses one `ModelIRGraphIndex`.
-  Dead-operator pruning is the only structural mutation and updates that index through `remove_operators`; the following reconciliation and dynamic- Reshape steps change only metadata, options, and constant data.
-A supplied index lets reconciliation reuse its producer map and lets Reshape resolution enumerate only `RESHAPE` roots.
-Callers that omit an index retain the former full-scan behavior, and an index for another ModelIR is ignored safely.
+  Dead-operator pruning updates that index through `remove_operators`; the following reconciliation and dynamic-Reshape steps change only metadata, options, and constant data.
+The first block builds its own index.
+The final convergence owner supplies one index to the second block and retains it through HARD_SWISH sanitation, a second Reshape/reconcile cycle, activation fusion, and final reconciliation.
+Standalone callers retain compatibility fallbacks, and an index for another ModelIR is ignored safely.
+- Indexed activation fusion preserves the former graph-order and case- normalized op matching.
+It queries producer/activation fan-out from the index, updates producer outputs through `_set_operator_outputs`, and removes fused activation operators through `remove_operator`.
+It no longer rebuilds the full consumer map for every successful match.
+Differential single- operator removal drops empty type buckets so its type dispatch exactly matches a fresh index.
 - The same scope contract covers only the five repeated gate-layout sequences that were audited as contiguous registered runners.
 Four keep the exact mixed-attention, elementwise-gate, Pad, dual-postconv-gate, NDHWC-gate,